 Position: PhD Student in the Department of Biosciences

-Supervised by: Dr. Stephen G. Willis, Dr. Philip Stephens, Professor Mark Whittingham, Dr. Albert Phillimore, Dr. Dave Leech and Dr. James Pearce Higgins
+Supervised by: Prof. Stephen G. Willis, Dr. Philip Stephens, Prof. Mark Whittingham, Dr. Albert Phillimore, Dr. Dave Leech and Dr. James Pearce Higgins

 Membership: Behaviour, Ecology and Evolution Research (BEER) Centre,